Before we jump into our Caveman Beard Oil review, we want to make a quick observation:

 > Virgin Sandalwood Beard: Grapeseed Oil, Castor Oil, Apricot Oil, Essential Fragrance

-Cedarwood is a tough smell to get right, and honestly, it's not our favorite.
-The sandalwood is, though, and that's maybe the "real" classic beard oil scent—it's reminiscent of barbershops and has a nice "clean" smell.
+Cedarwood is a tough smell to get right, and honestly, it’s not our favorite.
+The sandalwood is, though, and that’s maybe the “real” classic

 The next to we’d categorize in the “night out” bracket:

 > Virgin Tobacco: Grapeseed Oil, Castor Oil, Apricot Oil, Virgin Cedarwood Oil, Essential Fragrance

 Tobacco is actually a pretty popular scent—even some high-end oils like Tom Ford use it—but don’t misconstrue it: it’s more “tobacco leaf” than “lit cigarette.”
 It’s got an earthy, kind of nutty, flavor.
 The Drunken Cavemen is their take on the classic “Bay Rum” scent.
 Our only gripe about these names is that they’re offering some really classic, old-school scents, but that doesn’t always come across in the names.
 We had some idea that “Drunken Caveman” was probably their bay rum scent, but that’s only because we literally run a website about beards, and we think about this sort of thing a lot.
 There are probably plenty of guys out there who are going to miss something like that, and they might not realize that “Drunken Caveman” is a bay rum scent.
 Anyway.